 The Food – Jerk chicken, anyone?
 Ackee and saltfish with fried dumplings for breakfast?
 Um, yes.
 Odd pairings, or quite complimentary.
 There’s a variety of fresh local food that will fill your belly and leave you wanting more.

-The Nature – Beaches, Mountains, Lagoons, Mineral Spas; What more could your adventurous spirit want?
+Nature – Beaches, Mountains, Lagoons, Mineral Spas; What more could your adventurous spirit want?
 The beautiful Caribbean sea will call to you daily, and it’s usually warm like a bath.
 If you like to hike, the Blue Mountains will be your destination.
 Fancy a kayak or paddleboard?
 The many lagoons or even flat sea may offer you unparalleled views and a joyous exercise experience you won’t soon forget.
-Snorkeling and diving are quite common too with various reefs to delight your eyes!
+Snorkeling and diving are quite common, too, with various reefs to delight your eyes!
 Need to nurture your body?
 Jamaica also has natural mineral springs and deep swimming caves!

 Sunsets – Oh my!
 If it’s the sunsets you’re after, head to Negril!
 Some of the best sunsets are from the beach or cliffs.
 They’re stunning.
 ‘Nuff said.

 Variety – There’s something for everyone in Jamaica.
 With fourteen parishes, each one has its own distinct flavor.
 There are two major airports in cities, Kingston and Montego Bay, and smaller local airstrips are around the island for added convenience.
 You can visit on a budget or stay comfortably in luxury accommodation.

 This is a trip down my memory lane; please enjoy this collage!